31 Jul How to Get More Customers For Your Business – A Step-by-Step Funnel Guide

 Remember who I told you not to create a traffic ad at the beginning?

 Once you get the initial funnel in place, also try Chatbot Messenger campaigns.
-These campaign require a bit more set up, but can be highly effective in pre-qualifying your potential leads.
+These campaigns require a bit more setup but can be highly effective in pre-qualifying your potential leads.

 Step 8 – Target people who engaged with your post or video